Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 No.

-I don't, and I and I think if you go back and look at our coverage of the Sussman trial, even though it ended in acquittal, he didn't softball it in his pleadings.
+And I think if you go back and look at our coverage of the Sussman trial, even though it ended in acquittal, he didn't softball it in his pleadings.

-And what we show the world in those pleadings is that Durham is putting on blast FBI agents like Heidi and others who are being currently investigated, um, other agents who are relieved of duty, shockingly, as a result of that investigation.
+And what we show the world in those pleadings is that Durham is putting on blast FBI agents like Heidi and others who are being currently investigated, other agents who are relieved of duty, shockingly, as a result of that investigation.

 Now we see more of that corruption coming into play in the Denchenko pleading.

-So once that trial kicks off, I think we'll have a more in-depth answer for him, but he hasn't taken it lightly.
+So once that trial kicks off, I think we'll have a more in-depth answer for him.

-Now where people get confused is ultimately it's up to Merrick Garland to make the call on whether or not to go after those agents.
+Now, where people get confused is ultimately it's up to Merrick Garland to make the call on whether or not to go after those agents.

-So the ire should be focused at him as to be like, why did FBI agents break the law, politicize our law enforcement agency, and get away with it.
+So the ire should be focused at him as to be like, why did FBI agents break the law, politicize our law enforcement agency, and get away with it?

 All right, let's do the second question from Valerie SP.